By Eric Vandenbroeck and co-workers

 Scripture and the Yellow Court refer to these juices using terms

-derived from waidan or having
+derived from waidan or having alchemical connotations, such as

-Jade Liquor (yuye), Golden Nectar (jinli), and even Golden Liquor (jinye).
+Jade Pond (yuchi), Jade Liquor (yuye), Golden Nectar (jinli),

-Other sources refer to them as Divine Water (shenshui),
+and even Golden Liquor (jinye).
+Other sources refer to them as

-White Snow (baixue), and Golden Essence (jinjing), all of which are also known as synonyms of
+all of which are also known as synonyms of ingredients of waidan elixirs.

-or their ingredients, do in waidan.
-The
+the elixirs, or their ingredients, do in waidan.
+The analogies of

-analogies of essences, pneumas, and salivary juices with waidan
+essences, pneumas, and salivary juices with waidan end where those with neidan

 Similar dual

-associations with both waidan and neidan are evident in another feature of the
+associations with both waidan and neidan are evident in another

-inner gods is the rule, in some cases it is the adept who asks the gods to
+nourishment to the inner gods is the rule, in some cases it is the adept who

-deliver nourishment to him.
-To do so, he addresses invocations to the gods that
+asks the gods to deliver nourishment to him.
+To do so, he addresses invocations

-recall the one pronounced by the Taiqing alchemist
+to the gods that recall the one pronounced by the Taiqing alchemist before he kindles

-before he kindles the fire under the crucible.
-Now, however, he does not ask
+the fire under the crucible.
+Now, however, he does not ask the gods to favor

-the gods to favor the compounding of the elixir; he asks, instead, that they
+the compounding of the elixir; he asks, instead, that they dispense an elixir

-dispense an elixir to him:
+to him:

 The highest god is

-styled Lord Great One of Original Radiance (Yuanguang
+styled Lord Great One of Original Radiance (Yuanguang Taiyi jun) Below he

-the Southern Ultimate, Lord Great One of Original Radiance!
-I want to obtain
+Southern Ultimate, Lord Great One of Original Radiance!
+I want to obtain the

 In an invocation

-addressed to Master Yellow Gown (Huangchang zi), the
+addressed to Master Yellow Gown (Huangchang zi), the father of the Red Child,

-father of the Red Child, the adept asks him to obtain "medicinal
+the adept asks him to obtain "medicinal liquor" (yaojiu) and

-liquor" (yaojiu) and other nurture:
+other nurture:

 Master Yellow Gown!